Friday, June 28, 2024

 For this command which I charge you today is not too wondrous (literally: hidden) for you nor is it distant.
 It is not in the heavens, to say, ‘Who will go up for us to the heavens and take it for us and let us hear it, that we may do it?’
 And it is not beyond the sea, to say, ‘Who will cross over for us beyond the sea and take it for us and let us hear it, that we may do it?’
 But the word is very close to you, in your mouth and in your heart, to do it.
 See, I have set before you today life and good and death and evil, that I charge you today to love the Lord your God, to go in His ways and to keep His commands.

-Interpretations and Insights
+Interpretations

-The High Priestess card contrasts with The Devil card, where chains and demonic imagery represent humans' evil inclinations.
+The High Priestess card contrasts with The Devil card, where chains and demonic imagery represent our inclinations.
 The High Priestess offers a choice of life and freedom.
-Our two natures, the yetzer tov (good inclination) and yetzer hara (bad inclination), are natural and integral parts of us, both essential for survival.
+Freedom involves intimacy with the currents of the world.
+A soaring bird appears "free," but is, in fact, relying on its knowledge of wind currents, skillfully relying on them.

 The High Priestess card is about choosing how to act in the world.
 As a human woman seated on a cubical altar, she reminds us that our physical bodies generate consciousness, which is so mysterious that we can never fully understand it.
 Yet, through our bodies, we receive intuitions guiding us towards life’s universal law, and the actions we take with our bodies shape our lives.
 She invites us to choose the path of life and to be aware of our own natures.

+Laura Tempest Zakroff likens the High Priestess to the heart, pumping blood and symbolizing the mystery hidden in the watery depths of consciousness.
+Our spirituality, like our consciousness, arises from our physical bodies.
+Knowing ourselves helps us become aware of the influences around us.
 I once intuited an empty canoe in the river behind the Priestess.
-A canoe appears to me when I make shamanic journeys.
-If my consciousness originates in my physical body, this symbol is a reminder that my spirit travels in my bloodstream.
+A canoe appears to me when I make shamanic journeys, so if my consciousness originates in my physical body, this symbol is a reminder that my spirit travels in my bloodstream.

 Conclusion